HostGator vs GoDaddy: is there a clear winner?

 Ease of use is important, as you want to spend as little as possible setting up the basics.
 This allows focusing on the actual website development.
 Because of this, I decided to compare HostGator vs GoDaddy in terms of their functionality and ease of use first.

-Let’s have a look at what I discovered.
+Let’s have a look at what I discovered, and see which host guarantees a better user experience.

 Account management dashboard